 8. Clean Feathers that Have Become Soiled with Droppings

 For a number of reasons, droppings may soil vent feathers.
 Hens with soiled feathers near the vent should be bathed.
 If chickens have chronically dirty vent feathers, diarrhea is often the culprit.
 A diet that includes food items BESIDES their layer feed is usually the cause of irregular droppings and dirty vent feathers.
 Eliminate treats, snacks, table scraps, fruit, vegetables, mealworms, cracked corn, scratch- ANYTHING that is not their chicken feed.
 A nutritionally complete chicken feed contains all the nutrients chickens require in the correct balance to be healthy and produce eggs to their potential.
 Treats interfere with that balance, often causing irregular droppings.
-Irregular droppings should also be tested for parasites to rule out worms and coccidiosis.
+Irregular droppings or consistently soiled vent feathers are red flags that call for droppings to be tested for parasites to rule out worms and coccidiosis.

 Clean Feathers that Have Become Soiled with Droppings For a number of reasons, droppings may soil vent feathers.
 Hens with soiled feathers near the vent should be bathed in lukewarm water to keep eggs from coming in contact with fecal matter.
 If chickens have chronically dirty vent feathers, diarrhea is often the culprit- try adding probiotics to their water and have droppings tested for internal parasites.